Do I need my neighbor's permission to put up a fence?

-In most jurisdictions, you do not need your neighbor’s permission to build a fence that is located entirely on your own property.
-This assumes, of course, that you are confident about your property boundaries.
-A new or recent boundary survey can help establish that the fence is on your land.
+In most jurisdictions, you do not need your neighbor's permission to build a fence that is located entirely on your own property.
+This assumes, of course, that you definitely know what your property boundaries are.
+A new or recent boundary survey can help you determine those boundaries.

-Exceptions can apply here, of course.
-If your neighbor has been crossing part of your property to get to their own property for a long time, for example, they might have a “prescriptive easement” on your land.
-This would enable them to prevent you from building a fence that blocks their usual route.
+There are exceptions, however.
+For example, if your neighbor has been crossing part of your property to get to their own property for a long time, they might have a “prescriptive easement” on your land that prevents you from building a fence that blocks their usual route.

 Building a fence on the property line

 If you want to build a fence directly on the property line, you might need your neighbor's permission.
 Talking to your neighbor ahead of time is a good idea.
 Suppose, though, that you and your neighbor do not get along and they refuse to give you permission to build a fence on the property line.
 In this case, you could try building a fence just inside your property line, as a fence built on your property a few inches away from the boundary does not encroach on your neighbor's property.

 You cannot build a fence on your neighbor's property without their permission.

 Your neighbor can object to any part of your fence, even if it only encroaches onto a few inches of their property.
 What they can do about it may depend on local laws.

 Generally, a property owner can do what they want with anything that crosses onto their property.
 If a tree on your property has branches that extend over your neighbor's property, your neighbor can usually trim the branches as far as the boundary.
 Your neighbor may be able to move a fence you placed on their property off of their property, and onto yours, and hold you responsible for the expense.